 While the ultimate goal is to move forward, some babies will start off by pushing with their arms so that they move backward at first.

-We already mentioned how important tummy time is for the acquisition of crawling, but what else can you do to help?
+We already mentioned how important tummy time is for the acquisition of crawling, but what else can you do to teach your baby to crawl?
 Try these tips and tricks and remember to stay close to your baby to keep them safe.

 1. Place toys up high temporarily

 Place one of your baby’s favorite toys off the ground on a chair or couch for a moment as an exercise.
 This way your baby will be motivated to lift their head and push up onto their hands and knees to find their toy.

 2. Offer some support

 During tummy time, offer your baby some support under their chest.
 You can use your hand or position them so that their tummy is over your leg while you’re in a sitting position on the floor with your leg stretched out straight in front of you.